delvelabs/hammertime/docs/heuristics.md

 Parameter:

 * threshold: The amount of timed out requests in a row required to declared the destination host as dead.
 Default is 50.

+**class hammertime.rules.FilterRequestFromURL(\*, allowed_urls=None, forbidden_urls=None)**

+Reject requests based on the URL.
+URL of each request is match against one or more url filter, either from *allowed_urls* or *forbidden_urls* (but not both), and a request with an URL that matches a filter in the black list or that doesn't match at least one filter in the white list is rejected (a RejectRequest exception is raised).
+The matching rules are as follow:
+ 1. If the filter has a network location (example.com), and the URL network location is equal to the filter's network location, the network locations match.
+ 2. If the filter has a path (/test), and the URL path is inside the filter's path (/test/index.html), the path match.
+ 3. If the filter contains both a network location and a path (example.com/test), the URL matches only if 1 and 2 returned a match.
+ 4. Else, it returns a match if 1 or 2 returned a match.

+A ValueError is raised if both parameters are either None or not None.

+Parameter:

+* allowed_urls: A string or a list of string with a network location (host) and/or a path describing the allowed URLs for the requests, or None if the forbidden url list is used instead.
+Ex: "example.com" will match all URL to this host, "/test" will match all URL with a path beginning with /test, and "example.com/test" will match all URL to host example.com only if their paths begin with /test.
+* forbidden_urls: A string or a list of string with a network location (host) and/or a path describing the forbidden URLs for the requests, or None if the allowed url list is used instead.
+Matching rules are the same as allowed_urls.